What Is Past Perfect Continuous Tense?

 Both the past perfect simple and the past perfect continuous (also called the past perfect progressive) can be used to talk about past actions or states.

-Their difference is that the past perfect simple normally focuses on the result of the activity, and the past perfect continuous normally focuses on the process of the activity and it expresses longer actions in the past before another action in the past.
+Their difference is that the past perfect simple normally focuses on the completion of an action before another action in the past, while the past perfect continuous normally focuses on the duration of an ongoing activity before another action in the past.
 Let's compare these examples:

 Past Perfect Continuous: Structure

 When we use the past perfect continuous tense in speaking, we often contract the subject and the first auxiliary verb.
 For example:

 Past Perfect Continuous: Negation